 Artificial wings weren't the only method employed by early aviation pioneers.
 The Chinese popularized -- and perhaps invented -- the kite some time around 1,000 B.C. [source: Encyclopaedia Britannica].
 Various accounts from the following centuries tell of men taking to the air on these devices.
 When famed Italian explorer Marco Polo returned from China in 1295, he claimed to have seen Chinese sailors hoist drunken crewmembers up into the air on large kites [source: Leinhard].
 A Japanese tale from the late 16th century tells how legendary bandit Ishikawa Goemon, suspended from a large kite, was guided by his accomplices into a heavily guarded castle [source: Cornish].

 Regardless of when humans made the first attempt, the fact remains that man has quested after the power to fly since prehistoric times.
 It's only in the last century that we have reached the point where we can take this technological achievement for granted.

-Explore the links on the next page to learn more about the past, present and future of human flight.
+Explore the links below to learn more about the past, present and future of human flight.

 - "Aviation."
 Britannica Online Encyclopedia.
 2008.
 (July 3, 2008)http://www.britannica.com/EBchecked/topic/45694/aviation

 - Cornish, Joseph J. "Go Fly a Kite."
 Natural History.
 April 1957.
 (July 3, 2008)http://www.nhmag.com/master.html?http://www.nhmag.com/editors_pick/1957_04_pick.html

 - Gardiner, T. Edward.
 "Hot Air Balloons."
 History Magazine.
 February 2004.

 - Hart, Clive.
 "The Prehistory of Flight."
 University of California Press.
 September 1985.